manifoldai/orbyter-docker/README.md

 Base docker image for deep learning development in python, which contains CUDA libraries.
 DL images are build on top of this, and this should not be used directly for development.
-This base image, like orbyte-base-sys, contains basic tools like vim, emacs, curl, and python.
-Because it contains the CUDA libraries, it is compatible with many deep learning frameworks like pytorch.
+This base image, like `orbyter-base-sys`, contains basic tools like vim, emacs, curl, and python.
+Because it contains the CUDA libraries, it is compatible with many deep learning frameworks like PyTorch, but the platform architecture is limited.

 ### orbyter-ml-dev

-Docker image for ML development in python, which contains the essentially tools like jupyter, pandas, numpy, and scikit-learn.
+Docker image for ML development in python which contains essential tools like jupyter, pandas, numpy, and scikit-learn.

 ### orbyter-dl-dev